 - If your company only has one or two customers then CID can be difficult to arrange because of what is called concentration issues.
 This is because too much concentration in one customer can mean that the CID company cannot get adequate insurance cover or its own credit risk is too high.

 It does cost money and charges vary according to your businesses customers, the size of the invoices etc.

 - Directors or partners will have to provide ongoing financial information on a regular basis to the CID company.
 DO YOU NEED HELP WITH THIS?
 (If yes, then contact us today and we can assist)

-- If your customers pay later than 85 days it probably will not be a good product for your company
+- If your customers pay later than 85 days it probably will not be a good product for your company.

 Confidential or undisclosed invoice discounting (CID) is an excellent product for businesses that produce goods or services and issue regular invoices to their customers.
 It can help the company grow, it is relatively inexpensive and the risk is relatively low.

 Company Funding Options can introduce you to a large number of CID and factoring companies in the UK and abroad.
 There are over 40 companies in the market and competition is fierce.
-Therefore you can usually shop around or get our experts to help you!
+Therefore, you can usually shop around or get our experts to help you!